jonnor/ESC-CNN-microcontroller/report/report.md

 * Preventing and reducing environmental noise where necessary
 * Preserving environmental noise quality where it is good

-Member States of the EU are required create noise maps and noise management action plans every 5 years.
+Member States of the EU are required to create noise maps and noise management action plans every 5 years.
 These must cover all urban areas, major roads, railways and airports over a certain size.

 The noise maps are created using simulation of known noise sources (such as car traffic) with mathematical sound propagation models, based on estimates for traffic numbers.
-These maps only give yearly average noise levels for day, evening and night.
+These maps only give yearly average noise levels for the day, evening and night.

 <!--
 MAYBE: Add paragraph about noise nuisance.